Covid-19 and your Business Water Supply

 Temporary business premise closure

-If you’ve had to close a business premise during the lockdown, you can reduce your water charges through:
+If you’ve had to close a business premise during the lockdown, you can reduce your water charges through the following:

 - If a business premise was closed between 16 March 2020 and 31 July 2020 Ofwat will allow the premise to be treated as a temporary closure for water charge purposes.
 The temporary closure status will mean your account will be put on hold, and no water charges will be levied through the closure period.